Crypto investing has become very popular recently, especially since many brokers are listing Bitcoin, Litecoin, Dash and Ripple as available assets.

-So although every broker you find, will give you the opportunity to trade bitcoin contracts, many brokers have ridiculously wide spreads.
-A recent comparison on brokers on December 18th showed spreads ranging as wide as $500, to as narrow as $30, when the price of bitcoin was at: $18,700.
+Although every broker you find, will give you the opportunity to trade bitcoin contracts, many brokers have ridiculously wide spreads.
+A recent comparison of brokers in August 2022, found spreads ranging as wide as $150, to as narrow as $30, with the price of a BTCUSD at $23,800.

 Here is a quick checklist of items to compare between bitcoin brokers.